4How to find fruit picking jobs

 Networking and word-of-mouth recommendations

-Go out and meet new people, locals and backpackers alike!
+Go out and meet new people; locals and backpackers alike!
 Networking leads to information, i.e. who is hiring right now and where to go for the best job prospects.
-You will also get first-hand tips before you even start working.
+You will also get first-hand tips before you start working.

-Hostels and camp sites are probably the best place to meet other backpackers.
+Hostels and campsites are good places to meet other backpackers.
 To meet Australians in small communities, shop locally and learn to master the fine art of small talk.
-Newcomers are easy to spot in small towns—make the first move, be friendly and outgoing and soon you will know who is hiring!
+Make the first move, be friendly and outgoing and soon you will know who is hiring!

 Using a farm job website

-• JobActive—Harvest job for job seekers: Jobactive is a Government of Australia website that connects job seekers with employers.
-There is a dedicated farm work section—enter a crop, a location (state or region) and click on “Search” to see available positions.
-Note that it’s best to do some prep work and know harvest periods, there’s very little chance anyone is picking bananas in Alice Spring in January.
+• Workforce Australia: Workforce Australia is a Government of Australia website that connects job seekers with employers.
+You can search by types of vacancy (e.g. farm or harvest jobs) and location and click on “Search” to see available positions.
+Note that it’s best to do some prep work and know the harvest periods to increase the chances of finding farm work advertised.

-• Gumtree: The popular online classified advertisement and community website has job section (go to “Farming and Veterinary”).
-Heads up, pretty much everyone keeps an eye on Gumtree, expect a lot of competition.
+• Gumtree: The popular online classified advertisement and community website has a job section (go to “Farming and Veterinary”).
+Unfortunately, pretty much everyone keeps an eye on Gumtree, so expect a lot of competition.

-• Backpacker Job board has a “Fruit picking” section.
+• Backpacker Job Board has a “Fruit picking” section.
 You need to register (it’s free) to apply.
+You can also filter by jobs that count as specified work for visa extension.

-• Facebook groups: There are tons of backpacker groups.
-Enter “backpacker + [name of the city where you want to find a job]” and you should find your new community.
-Some large farms or agricultural coops also have their own fruit picking vacancies Facebook groups.
+• Facebook groups: There are numerous backpacker groups.
+Enter search terms like “backpacker + [name of the region where you want to find a job]” and you should find your new community.
+Some large farms also have their own Facebook groups to advertise fruit picking vacancies.

 Staying in a “working hostel”